adaxiik/OO-tui/README.md

 # Features
 - Non-blocking keyboard input
 - 8 Standardized colors
+- More than 60fps butter smooth (haha.. but really.. got up to 500 fps in [alacritty](https://github.com/alacritty/alacritty) terminal )

 # Notes
 - It may not work on some terminals (that are too slow, or cant display colors)